CVESD Report

 with the

-appropriate local election office and file a
+appropriate local election office and file

-request “that a ballot title and summary be
+a request “that a ballot title and

 prepared.”
 The measure must then be